ghacks Technology News

 Criminalizing the customers:

 First of all, the music industry should avoid criminalizing their own customers.
-What sense does it make to ramble about internet piracy and p2p without knowing the reasons behind this phenomena ?
+What sense does it make to ramble about internet piracy and p2p without knowing the reasons behind this phenomenon?
 Let us take a short look at the Film Industry which has obviously the same problems and takes the same stance as the Music Industry.

 If you go to watch a movie one of the first spots you will see in my country is two men who are new in jail and led to their prison cell.
 Two bad looking inmates muster them.
 One of them says with a big grin: “Again internet pirates, nice asses” .

-Now, explain this to your five year old daughter with whom you went out to watch the newest disney movie..
+Now, explain this to your five year old daughter with whom you went out to watch the newest Disney movie..

 The music industry lacks the ability to present its customers spots like this, but they use the media to spread the never ceasing rumor that internet pirates are the source for their revenue losses.

 The point is: Why the hell are they criminalizing their customers and not the really bad guys out there.
-Those that produce copies in factories, that trade and sell them in large capacities ?
+Those that produce copies in factories, that trade and sell them in large capacities?
 I think there should be drawn a line between people who sell copied music for profit and those who trade music in small quantities.

-The only answer I came up with is..
-Fear.
+The only answer I came up with is: Fear.

 They fear that internet trade would get out of hand, that this would lead to serious revenue losses and the decline of the music industry.